-Classification of Parks and Public Open Spaces Framework (2009)
+Classification of Parks and Public Open Spaces Classification Framework (2009)

-The draft Classification of Parks and Public Open Spaces Framework is a draft framework established to assist in the planning and provision of the City's 247 parks and public open space areas.
-The draft Framework will classify parks and public open space areas according to their purpose, size, and catchment and provides a list of standard features to guide asset provision.
-It is intended that the Framework will facilitate transparent and accountable decision-making processes, underpinned by the principles of equity and consistency.
+The draft Classification of Parks and Public Open Spaces Classification Framework is a draft framework established to assist in the planning and provision of the Cityos 247 parks and public open space areas.
+The draft-framework will-classifiesy parks and public open space areas according to their purpose, size, and catchment and provides a list of standard features to guide asset provision.
+It is intended that the framework will facilitate transparent and accountable decision-making processes, underpinned by the principles of equity and consistency.